 - In a large stand mixing bowl, add flour, sugar and yeast, and whisk together.

-- Add lukewarm milk, egg, salt and extracts and knead together with the dough hook on low speed for 15 min or until the dough is a smooth cohesive ball of dough.
+- Add lukewarm milk, egg, salt and extracts and knead together with the dough hook on low speed for 10-15 minutes or until the dough has come together.

-- Shape the dough into a ball and place, smooth side up, in a greased bowl.
+- Place the dough in a greased bowl.

-- Cover the bowl with plastic wrap or proofing bag and set it somewhere warm to rest for 1 hour.
+- Cover the bowl with plastic wrap or proofing bag and set it somewhere warm to rest for 45 minutes to 1 hour until it has doubled in size.

 Shaping & Baking the Butterkuchen

-- After 1 hour has passed, the dough should have doubled in size and be very soft and puffy.
+- After the dough has doubled in size and be very soft and puffy.

-- Gently roll out the dough to just slightly smaller than the brownie pan, lift the dough into the pan and gently press out from the center until the dough reaches the edges of the pan.
+- Gently stretch and press the dough out from the center until the dough reaches the edges of the pan.

 - Cover the pan and let the dough rest somewhere warm for 10 more minutes.